GardenGroupUO/Adsorber/Documentation/source/Part_C1_Preparing_Adsorbed_Systems_For_VASP.rst

    alias no_of_jobs_running_or_queued='squeue -u $USER | wc -l'

+Note: This will give you the number of jobs you have in your slurm queue, plus 1.
+So whatever number you get from ``no_of_jobs_running_or_queued``, minus 1 from it to get the actual number of jobs in your queue.
+Not suer how to fix this yet.

 NOTE: You **CAN** enter more than 1000 jobs into the slurm queue with ``Run_Adsorber_submitSL_slurm.py``.
 If you reach 1000 jobs queued in slurm, ``Run_Adsorber_submitSL_slurm.py`` will patiently wait for current running jobs to complete and add more of your jobs into the slurm queue as current jobs are completed.